 - Secure remote access: employees reach internal apps over encrypted tunnels instead of exposing services publicly.

-- Policy & auditing: centralized control (MFA, SSO, logs) helps compliance and incident response.
+- Policy & auditing: centralised control (MFA, SSO, logs) supports compliance and incident response — without turning your staff into a help‑desk queue.

 - Site-to-site links: offices, warehouses, and clouds communicate through persistent, encrypted tunnels.